There is no denying that the COVID-19 pandemic has caused major educational disruption not just in Jersey and Guernsey, but all over the globe.

 This is especially beneficial to busy families who feel like there are never enough hours in the day.

 No Time Wasted on Travel

-Whether you’re the tutor or the student, you no longer need worry about driving to and from a tutoring centre or your tutor/student’s home.
+Whether you’re the tutor or the student, you no longer need worry about driving to and from a tutoring centre or your Jersey maths tutor’s home.
 This, in turn, will save a considerable amount of time that can add to your productivity.